Here's how to think about analytics, the best way to choose metrics, different ways to use your data, and how to set yourself up for future growth.

 Customer data is becoming useful in more and more tools—analytics, sending personalized emails, running A/B tests, etc. But this introduces some complexity in data management.
 Here are best practices in maintaining consistent and high-quality customer data, so you can focus on growing your business.

 Product-market fit happens when a market buys the product you’ve built.
 All products and features need to find product-market fit in order to survive.
 This seems simple enough.
 Surely people know how to do this reliably?
 Surely Silicon Valley, startup accelerators, and business schools must have a repeatable method for building products that a market wants to buy?
 Nope.
 The reality is not so pretty.

-Getting the right messgae to teh right person at the right time requires that your tools are working off the right audiences.
-While 1:1 communication may be out of the question as you sacle, it doesn’t mean you can’t engage users and personal and relevant ways.
-Check out this lesson to learn more about the audiences the every B2C and B2B company can use to gaurantee high engagement.
+Getting the right message to the right person at the right time requires that your tools are working off the right audiences.
+While 1:1 communication may be out of the question as you scale.
+It doesn't mean you can't engage users in personal and relevant ways.
+Check out this lesson to learn more about the audiences that every B2C and B2B company can use to guarantee high engagement.